deanacus/til/react/context.md

 const useSharedState = (): State => {
   const context = React.useContext(StateContext);
   if (context === undefined) {
-    throw new Error('useSharedState must be used within a Provider');
+    throw new Error('useSharedState must be used within a StateContext Provider');
   }
   return context;
 }